Blog

 Can you see the deadlock here?

 It's a little sneaky but it shows how easy it is to implement a deadlock situation.
 Here we ask to execute some work on a different thread (Task.Delay), then we want to continue on the UI thread (Task.ContinueWith -> Dispatcher.Invoke).
-It seems pretty good and we are coming back to the UI thread the right way, by using a Dispatcher, but here's the issue: at the bottom of all this we ask the UI's thread to block until all this code is complete (Task.Wait).
-Here is the point: if the UI's thread is blocked and awaits for this task to complete, how the Dispatcher.Invoke will be able to complete?
-In fact it cannot, because we have a deadlock here: the Dispatcher.Invoke will awaits the UI thread to be available to interact with it, but the UI thread will awaits the Dispatcher.Invoke to get his job done to move on.
+It seems pretty good and we are coming back to the UI thread the right way, by using a Dispatcher, but here's the issue: at the bottom of all this we ask the UI thread to block until all this code is complete (Task.Wait).
+Here is the point: if the UI thread is blocked and waits for this task to complete, how will the Dispatcher.Invoke be able to complete?
+In fact it cannot, because we have a deadlock here: the Dispatcher.Invoke waits for the UI thread to be available to interact with it, but the UI thread waits for the Dispatcher.Invoke to get its job done to move on.

 This code can be difficult to understand because it does nothing but we can create the same situation with our previous implementation.